 Headings, paragraphs, blockquotes, figures, images, and figure captions can all be styled after a class is added to the rich text element using the "When inside of" nested selector system.

 Route is unique in that after a user buys the Route insurance, they go through Route’s own sign up process and become a Route user.
-They download an app and setup all their shipping information with Route.
+Although not required, they can download an app and setup all their shipping information with Route.
 If they purchase from another company who uses Route, Route already has their info.
 In that way, Route has a sort of network effect, as more people use it, you will see the percentage of insurance purchase go up, I believe.

 And the obvious differentiator is that they’ve combined the visual tracking experience with the insurance component.
 Clearly they are focused more on customer experience, driving more value to the end user.
 And it's a very easy install into any Shopify store.